Deric-Williamson/house-sales-regression-model/README.md

 ## Predictive Function
-Lastly, we added a predictive function to calculate the estimated price of a house based off the linear regression line.
+**Lastly**, we added a predictive function to calculate the estimated price of a house based off the linear regression line.

 ![](images/Caculator.PNG)

 ## Recommendations
 Looking at our model, we recommend:

-- Size, location and the number of floors have the biggest influences on house prices
+- **Size, location and the number of floors** have the biggest influences on house prices
   * More expensive homes are located on the northside of the county, while less expensive homes are in the south

 - It's better to have an additional bathroom over an additional bedroom